Why hand sanitiser may be harmful to health

 Singaporeans love their hand sanitiser.
 That little bottle is a must-have item in any mum's handbag and we even pop it in our kids' schoolbags, with stern warnings to use its contents to sanitise their hands often.

-Of course, we use sanitiser as an easy way of cleaning our hands and importantly, those of our kids when soap and water is not readily available.
+Of course, we use hand sanitiser as an easy way of cleaning our hands and importantly, those of our kids when soap and water is not readily available.

 But what if we told you that the use of hand sanitiser may actually be bad for your health?